finanalyst/collection-plugin-development/README.md

 [Currently](#currently)

 ----
-# TITE

-Readme

 # Introduction
 The `Collection` module makes extensive use of plugins.
 They need developing and maintaining.

-The intention is for this distribution to be the repository for the files to develop plugins, and as a source for completed working plugins.
+The intention is for this distribution (Collection-Plugin-Development) to be associated with the repository for the files to develop plugins, and the current working copies of plugins.

+Another repository (Collection-Plugins) will be the source for published / released Collection plugins.

+So, the work flow is

+*  new plugins are added, modified, developed in `Collection::Plugins`

+*  modified plugins are prepared for release & pushed to Collection::Plugins repo

+*  a release is created in git with new plugins

+*  a utility in Collection checks for new releases and downloads them, and refreshes a current collection

 # Collection plugin specification
 All Collection plugins must conform to the following rules